-Food intolerances are adverse reactions to food which, unlike allergies, don’t involve the immune system.
+Food intolerances are adverse reactions to food that, unlike allergies, don’t involve the immune system.
 The most common food intolerance in the UK is lactose intolerance.
-Food intolerances are rarely life threatening but can have a big impact on your day-to-day life.
+Food intolerances are rarely life-threatening but can have a big impact on your day-to-day life.
 Want to know more?
-Check out Allergy UK
+Check out Allergy UK.

-Coeliac disease is an autoimmune condition where the body reacts to gluten from your diet.
-When gluten is eaten, the body mistakenly attacks the digestive system and it’s difficult to absorb nutrients from your diet.
-Coeliac disease is usually a lifelong condition but it can be managed by following a gluten-free diet.
+Coeliac disease is an autoimmune condition in which the body reacts to gluten from your diet.
+When gluten is eaten, the body mistakenly attacks the digestive system, making it difficult to absorb nutrients.
+Coeliac disease affects about 1 in 100 people in the UK, and can only be confirmed by medical diagnosis.
+It is usually a lifelong condition, but can be managed by following a gluten-free diet.

-To make it easy for you, we provide clear allergy and ingredient labelling on all our foods and drinks.
-We label the following allergens when present on the pack: milk, gluten, fish, molluscs, crustaceans, eggs, celery, mustard, soya, sulphites, lupin, sesame, peanuts and nuts.
-As well as this, we avoid using unnecessary allergens in our foods.
+To make it easy for you, we provide clear allergy and ingredient labelling on all our food and drink.
+We label the following allergens on the packaging when present:

-If our foods contain any of the above allergens, they will be marked in bold on the ingredients list, making it easy to spot at a glance.
-If there’s a chance that an allergen may be present due to cross contamination, you’ll see the below statement printed in blue: ‘Not suitable for X allergy sufferers due to manufacturing methods’.
+If our products contain any of the above allergens, they will be marked in bold on the ingredients list, making them easy to spot at a glance.

-Foods that are not suitable for nut or peanut allergy sufferers will carry our blue nut logo and the statement: ‘Not suitable for nut or peanut allergy sufferers’.
+Foods that are not suitable for people with nut or peanut allergies will carry our blue nut logo and the statement: ‘Not suitable for nut allergy’.